How to lay concrete

-- Fibreboard filler strips for expansion joints
+- Fibreboard filler strips

-- Wood preservative (if required)
+- Wood preservative

-- Use polythene sheeting thicker than 0.010” (known as 1,000 gauge).
+- Use polythene sheeting thicker than 0.010” (known as 1,000 gauge)

-- Spread the sheeting over the sub-base, ensuring the edges are turned up at the wall to form a tray.
+- Spread the sheeting over the sub-base, ensuring the edges are turned up at the wall to form a tray

 - Where there are joints; ensure they are overlapped and secured with waterproof tape.
 Please contact your local sales office, when you need watertight concrete or jointing materials.